h-yu/Downloader/README.md

                         input url list
   -c CHUNK_SIZE, --chunk-size CHUNK_SIZE
-                        chunk size for streaming downloads
+                        chunk size for streaming downloads -r MAX_RETRIES, --max-retries MAX_RETRIES
+                        number of times to retry when a download fails
 ```
 Downloader requires as input a line-separated list of URLs to download, and a path to save the files.
 If the target directory does not exist, one will be created.